hearingclinictech-source/hearingclinic/hearingclinic/utils/README.md

 ### "No custom fields found"
 - Check if custom fields exist: `bench console` → `frappe.db.count('Custom Field')`
-- Verify you're on the correct site: `bench use your-site`
+- Verify you're on the correct site: `bench use development.localhost`

 ### Permission Errors
 - Ensure you have write permissions to the output directory